 Reasons for Bad Breath

 The use of medication doesn't directly cause you to develop bad breath.
 Instead, the chemicals found in the medications inhibit the production of saliva by your salivary glands.
-Saliva keeps the soft tissues of your mouth moist and hydrated and washes food particles and bacteria away from the surfaces of your teeth, according to the National Institute of Dental and Craniofacial Research.
-Without sufficient saliva to perform these tasks, the increased presence of bacteria in your mouth – coupled with dry oral tissues – produces the odor commonly associated with bad breath from dry mouth.
+According to the Indian Dental Association, saliva fights the growth of bacteria on your teeth.
+This makes it easier for acids from bacteria to attack your teeth.
+Without sufficient saliva to perform these tasks, the increased presence of bacteria in your mouth – coupled with dry oral tissues – produces the odour commonly associated with bad breath from dry mouth.

 Diagnosing the Problem